 Ironworkers Local No. 584 and the Joint Apprenticeship Training Committee (JATC) both believe that continued education and training are key to maintaining a highly skilled workforce.
 This training helps to ensure that each member is more employable and that our signatory contractors remain competitive in today’s market.
 To those ends, there are upgrade classes available - free of charge - to each member of this local.
 Some certifications have prerequisite requirements.
 For a list of these, please see the members only section

-Please see the training schedule listed here
+Please see the training schedule listed for 2023

 , or contact the Apprenticeship Hall for further information at 918-234-4980.

 Equal Employment Opportunity